Who Can Kill a Library? Apparently, we can.

 When will we make this better?

 A couple of weeks later, voters partially reversed the damage.
 At town meeting on October 9, 2007, voters approved a plan that will keep the library limping along through June 30, 2008.
 The plan, proposed by the library trustees, relies heavily on the personal sacrifices of many dedicated librarians.
-My only fear is that some people will consider the problem solved by this stop-gap approach.
-I hope that view does not prevail, and that Bridgewater voters eventually step up to the plate and start paying the appropriate costs of town services.
+My fear at the time was that some people would consider the problem solved by this stop-gap approach.
+It turns out, sadly, that I was correct.

 Unfortunately, some citizens of Bridgewater choose to look at public services as a zero-sum game.
 Some of the least-principled among us prefer to blame specific departments for the budget problems of the town, rather than facing the fact that our willingness to pay for services has not been matching our expectations for services in the areas of public safety, education, or other critical services.
 Because nobody wants to move into a crumbling, poorly managed town that disdains children and seniors alike, property values are in a freefall.